eduvpn/documentation/MULTI_NODE.md

 This document only talks about one profile per VPN node.
 In case you have multiple profiles, you also need to read [MULTI_PROFILE](MULTI_PROFILE.md).
 Make sure you use different `vpnProtoPorts` for your different profiles.
-You can have two profiles on the same node claim `udp/1194` for example.
+You can't have two profiles on the same node claim `udp/1194` for example.

 **What if I want to use public IPv6 addresses for my VPN clients?**